ai-for-edu/.github/profile/README.md

 ## About Us:
 We are a group of AI Researchers and Engineers, led by [Dr. Qingsong Wen](https://sites.google.com/site/qingsongwen8/) from [Squirrel AI](https://squirrelai.com/).
-Motivated by challenging problems arising from industry, we are working on **AI for Education (AI4EDU)**.
+Motivated by challenging problems arising from industry, we are working on **AI for Education (AI4EDU)** via AI technologies (like LLM, AI Agent, GenAI, Transformer, SSL, GNN, XAI, etc.).

 ## Our **Workshop on AI for Education**: